 In 2015, Hoskins launched Authentic Sounds, a music website.
 In 2016, he co-created a sold-out music festival called Title Town and has recently been out on the road tour managing L.A.
 Witch, Torres, and White Hinterland.

 His passion for entrepreneurship, innovation, and sustainability led him to The Sustainable Innovation MBA program at UVM in 2017.
-He is currently consulting with CARE Enterprises to develop a pipeline of investors and investment opportunities, as well as impact metrics, for an impact investment fund which will create transformative economic opportunity through the creation of dignified employment.
+He is currently consulting with CARE Enterprises to develop the impact metrics and targets for a new impact investment fund which aims to create transformative economic opportunity and dignified employment.

 To get in touch: